-We were traveling through Ohio on a early autumn cross-country RV trip visiting family in Columbus and our longtime RV friends Lee and Sherian Shriver in Ashland.
+We traveled through Ohio on a early autumn cross-country RV trip visiting family in Columbus and our longtime RV friends Lee and Sherian Shriver in Ashland.

 While we were there, the Shrivers took us on a site-seeing drive that included the 4,525-acre Mohican-Memorial State Forest in northeast Ohio.